- Administration and Office Staff 2018-19

 Main Office Rules

 The microwave in the main office is for the use of the faculty and office staff only.
-TAs are asked to use the ones in room 400 or in Archbold.
+TAs are asked to use the ones in Carnegie 400 or in Smith Hall.

 Office Staff Lunches